Building A Matcha Tea Shop Case Study

 Nestled in the heart of Marylebone, a unique transformation was underway.
 This is the story of “How Matcha,” a vibrant project helmed by two enterprising souls – Deepak from the UK and Axel from sunny Southern France.

-Unlike the typical startup, this venture involved a takeover, a revamp, and a whole lot of passion.
+Unlike the typical startup, this venture involved a takeover, a revamp, and a lot of passion.
 At the outset, Deepak was already busy building the Pearl Lemon Café, a haven for coffee lovers and outdoor enthusiasts alike.
-His daily ritual involved seeking out new cafes, ordering his favorite brew, and setting up shop with his trusty laptop.
+His daily ritual involved seeking out new cafes, ordering his favourite brew, and setting up shop with his trusty laptop.

 “How Matcha” seamlessly fit into this narrative.
 It wasn’t just a café; it was a haven for matcha enthusiasts.
 Located strategically in an area teeming with business potential, it was a year-old establishment that had already proven itself.
 Deepak recognized its untapped potential and was determined to elevate it even further.